All for Us

-"All for Us" is a song originally written, produced, and performed by English singer Labrinth, released as a single from his album Imagination & the Misfit Kid on 30 June 2019 through Syco Music.
-A reworked version of the song with vocals from lead actress Zendaya was featured heavily in the American teen drama Euphoria, where it was released as a single on 4 August 2019, appeared on the first season's soundtrack, and won Labrinth the Primetime Emmy Award for Outstanding Original Music and Lyrics.
+"All for Us" is a song by British singer Labrinth, released by Syco Music on 30 June 2019 as a single from his album Imagination & the Misfit Kid.
+A version of the song with vocals from Zendaya as Rue Bennett was featured in the first season of the American teen drama television series Euphoria.
+On 4 August 2019, it was released as the lead single to Euphoria Season 1 (An HBO Original Series Soundtrack), and won Labrinth Outstanding Original Music and Lyrics at the 72nd Primetime Creative Arts Emmy Awards.